-It’s important that you both realize that differences in desire do not doom your relationship.
+It’s important that you both realize that your differences in desire do not have to destroy your relationship.

 As you consider your life and lifestyle together, talk about how you can both make changes.
 If your activity level, careers, and life transitions are affecting the appeal of sex , discuss how you will both adjust.

 Consider amending your schedules to prioritize more quality time for connecting, communicating and finding a sexual compromise that is mutually satisfying.

 Compromise and a willingness to check in and meet each other’s needs as necessary can make all the difference.
 The fact is, you won’t always be on the same page sexually…and that’s okay.